iron-io/docs/worker/reference/environment/index.md

 <b>Max Worker Run Time:</b> 3600 seconds (60 minutes)
 </div>

 Tip: You should design your tasks to be moderate in terms of the length of time they take to run.
-If tasks are small (seconds or milli-seconds) then you want to group them together so as to amortize the worker setup costs.
-Likewise, if they are long-running tasks, you should break them up into a number of workers.
-Note that you can chain together workers as well as use scheduled jobs and datastores to orchestrate a complex series or sequence of tasks.
+If operations are small in nature (seconds or milli-seconds) then you'll want to group them together so as to amortize the worker setup costs.
+Likewise, if they are long-running operations, you should break them up into a number of workers.
+Note that you can chain together workers as well as use IronMQ, scheduled jobs, and datastores to orchestrate a complex series or sequence of tasks.

 ## Max Scheduled Tasks (per Project)
 The following is the default number of scheduled tasks.
-It should be sufficient for even the largest projects (see the Tip below).
+It should be sufficient for even the largest projects.
 If you would like this number increased, however, please feel free to contact us.

 <div class="grey-box">
 <b>Max Scheduled Tasks:</b> 100